csound-flossmanual/csound-floss/book/07-c-working-with-controllers.md

 0dbfs = 1

 giSine   ftgen    0,0,2^12,10,1
-         initc7   1,1,1          ; initialize CC 1 to its max. level
+         initc7   1,1,1          ;initialize CC 1 to its max. level

   instr 1
-iCps      cpsmidi                ; read in midi pitch in cycles-per-second iAmp      ampmidi 1              ; read in note velocity - re-range 0 to 1 kVol      ctrl7   1,1,0,1        ; read in CC 1, chan.
-1. Re-range from 0 to 1
-kPortTime linseg  0,0.001,0.01   ; create a value that quickly ramps up to 0.01 kVol      portk   kVol,kPortTime ; create a filtered version of kVol aVol      interp  kVol           ; create an a-rate version of kVol aSig      poscil  iAmp*aVol,iCps,giSine
+iCps      cpsmidi                ;read in midi pitch in cycles-per-second iAmp      ampmidi 1              ;read in note velocity - re-range 0 to 1 kVol      ctrl7   1,1,0,1        ;read in CC 1, chan.
+1. Re-range from 0 to 1 kPortTime linseg 0,0.001,0.01    ;create a value that quickly ramps up to .01 kVol      portk   kVol,kPortTime ;create a filtered version of kVol aVol      interp  kVol           ;create an a-rate version of kVol aSig      poscil  iAmp*aVol,iCps,giSine
           out     aSig
   endin